GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 - In TDD you always start with tests.
 - When you want to add a new feature, split it  into a to-do list of tests.
 Then focus on each test in turn (following the red-green-refactor steps to cross each test off).
 Add new tests when you think of them to the list.
-- When you write a test you are testing the API of some peice of code.
+- When you write a test you are testing the API of some piece of code.
 Write the test imagining the perfect API of how you want the feature implemented.
 - By creating a test, you create a dependency between the test and the code.
 By reducing duplication as much as possible, you can help eliminate dependencies as much as possible.
 - In the refactor step, you can take many small steps of refactoring (each time ensuring the tests are still green).